skypilot-org/skypilot/docs/source/reference/storage.rst

 These objects are made available to the task at a local path on the remote VM, so the task can access these objects as if they were local files.

-These are specified using the :code:`file_mounts` field in a SkyPilot task.
+Object stores to be used are specified using the :code:`file_mounts` field in a SkyPilot task.

 Common Use Cases
 ----------------